OSG Site Administrator Documentation¶

 - Install the RSV GlideinWMS Tester if you want to test your front-end's ability to submit jobs to sites in the OSG

-Test OSG Software¶
+Verify OSG Software¶

 It is useful to test manual submission of jobs from inside and outside of your site through your CE to your batch system.
-If this process does not work manually, it will probably not work for the glideinWMS pilot factory either.
+If this process does not work manually, it will probably not work for the GlideinWMS pilot factory either.

 - Resource name